sakritz/dungeons-and-beans/content/Sessions/Session 10 - Down, Down, and Further Down.md

 ### What Kind of Mine is This?
 - After taking a rest in the cave, the Night Knights inspect the cave some more
-- [[Runa]] and [[Tia Thunderstep|Tia]] had already discovered some old pickaxes and shovels as well as a mysterious type of stone during their night shift
+- [[Runa]] and [[The Bean Bois/Tia|Tia]] had already discovered some old pickaxes and shovels as well as a mysterious type of stone during their night shift
 	- The stone is shiny, foggy, and seemingly naturally occurs in this cave
 	- No one has seen this kind of stone before
 	- It could be valuable